rianadon/Cosmos-Keyboards/docs/docs/expert.md

 Any configuration written in Basic/Advanced mode can be converted into code for Expert Mode.
 However, because Expert Mode is more capable, you cannot convert an Expert Mode program to Basic/Advanced configuration.

+!!! tip "Parts Page"

+    It's recommended you browse the [Parts Page](https://ryanis.cool/cosmos/parts) to familiarize yourself with the different key sockets Cosmos supports.
+The page will also tell you the name of each part within Expert mode.

 ## Structure of and Interpretation of Cosmos Programs

-Every Expert Mode program must use the [`export default`](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export) syntax to return the desired configuration.
+Expert Mode programs are laid out as configuration files.
+Every program must use the [`export default`](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export) syntax to return the desired configuration.
 Most configuration options map directly to the options available in basic and advanced modes.
 For example, `wallThickness` is configured as `Advanced -> Case -> Wall Thickness`.

 ```typescript
 export default {